 The following sections provide details on implementing these best practices to maximize performance for deployments of HiveServer2 and the Hive metastore.

-For more information about tuning Hive, see Tuning Apache Hive Performance on the Amazon S3 Filesystem in CDH on page 81.
+For more information about tuning Hive, see Tuning Hive Performance on the Amazon S3 Filesystem.

 Heap Size and Garbage Collection for Hive Components

 This section provides guidelines for setting HiveServer2 and Hive metastore memory and garbage-collection properties.